Image

 Options for Enrollment and Intake:

-1. Visit a BeatCC site offering the trial: BeatCC.org/information
+1. Visit a BeatCC site offering the trial: research.beatcc.org/hospitals-trials/

-2. Remote Second Opinion: In consultation with your home care team, as much care as possible can be coordinated at your home hospital, but a remote second opinion with the Beat Childhood Cancer Consortium team must be completed.
-This process has a $500 hospital fee and eliminates the need for travel.
+2. Second Opinion Consultation: In cooperation with your home care team, as much care as possible will be coordinated, but a consultation with the Beat Childhood Cancer Research Consortium will be required.
 A 2nd consultation may be warranted based on patient, results, and physician review.
+A family will be advised after reaching out to the Beat Childhood Cancer Research Consortium team: research.beatcc.org/contact/

 Biopsy tissue can be collected by your home team and will be directed according to the IN:Formation Project study guidelines.
 The amount of ongoing travel will depend on your home care hospital's ability to deliver treatment.
 Each patient’s care plan is individualized regardless of location.